m4r1k/k8s_5g_lab/README.md

 ## 3 - About this document
 The primary aim for this document is deploying a 5G Telco Lab using mix of virtual and physical components.
 Several technical choices - combination of virtual/physical, NFS server, *limited* resources for the OpenShift Master, some virtual Worker nodes, etc - are just compromises to cope with the Lab resources. *As a reference, all this stuff runs at my home*.

-Everything that is built on top of the virtualization stack (in my case VMware vSphere) is explained in greater detail, but the vSphere environment itself is only lightly touched.
+Everything that is built on top of the virtualization stack (in my case VMware vSphere) is explained in greater detail, but the vSphere environment itself is only lightly touched and a reference Host Profile is also provided.

 **<div align="center"><span style="color:red">For the sake of explanation, limited automation is provided</span></div>**